Dakota Ridge High School's FRC team has competed at the Denver Regional every year since the 2006 season.

 STUDENT LEADERSHIP ROLES

 Team Captain - will be the top student position on the team.
-They will help plan and lead team meetings, approve strategy and robot design decisions, and will be the primary spokesperson for the team.
+They will help plan and lead team meetings, ensure strong communication between students and mentors, and will be the primary spokesperson for the team.
+In coordination with the coach and mentors, the Team Captain will assist in the development and selection of a game strategy and robot design development.

 Business Team Leader (Business Plan, Scheduling, Awards, Budget, Fundraising, Grants, Mentoring team, Outreach Events) will develop the team's Inspiration Award submission and presentation.
 This will be the person who coordinates all the things we need to be doing, other than making robots.
 Winning the Inspiration Award is the second way the team can earn a place to compete at the FRC World Championship.
 That means this work is just as important as building the robot.

-Robot Project Manager - will be the project manager for the competition robot.
-This student is responsible for overseeing the building, wiring, troubleshooting, and maintaining the robot.
-The Robot Team Leader will help plan and lead team meetings, advise on strategy and robot design decisions, approve any needed changes to the robot before and during the competition, and facilitate communication between students and mentors.
+Robot Team Leader - will be the project manager for the competition robot.
+This student is responsible for overseeing the design, building, wiring, troubleshooting, and maintaining the robot.
+The Robot Team Leader will help plan and lead team meetings, advise on strategy and robot design decisions, get mentor approval for any needed changes to the robot before and during the competition, and facilitate communication between students and mentors.

 Software Team Manager - will be the top student position for the 'Software Team' which is responsible for programming the robot and designing/making the drive station.
 The Software Leader will oversee the training of programmers and the programming of the robot.
 They will help plan and lead team meetings, advise on strategy and robot design decisions, approve changes to the robot software, and facilitate communication between students and mentors.